Ronak1231/Generative-AI_Recipe-Generation-Using-Gemini-API/README.md

-# 🧇Recipe Generation Using Gemini API
+# 🥞Recipe Generation Using Gemini API

 This repository contains a **Recipe Generator App** that uses **Google Gemini API** to generate recipes based on user inputs such as cuisine type, dietary preferences, cooking time, and ingredients.
 The app also allows users to log in/register, generate recipes, and view their recipe history.